Cry of Pugad Lawin: Foundation and the Discovery of the Katipunan

 The KKK was revealed by Father Mariano Gil who was disgusted over the governor's attitude, next ran to the military governor of Manila, General Echaluce, and revealed what he knew about the Katipunan.
 But Echaluce, did not believe him, instead he took precautions to make Manila safe from any disturbances.
-At almost the same time, an unfortunate event incident happened between two Katipuneros that are working in the Spanish-owned Diario de Manila.
+At almost the same time, an unfortunate incident happened between two Katipuneros that are working in the Spanish-owned Diario de Manila.
 Apolonio de la Cruz and Teodoro Patiño had a misunderstanding, and Patiño took his revenge to Apolonio by revealing the secrets of the society to his sister, Honoria.
 The latter was reported to have cried.
 The madre portera, Sor Teresa, suggested that Teodoro Patiño tell all he knew to Father Mariano.
-Afternoon of August 19, Patiño told Father Mariano of what he knew about the secret society.
-The friar immediately hurried to the printing shop, Diario de Manila and searched the premises for the hidden proofs of the existence of the Katipunan with the accompaniment of the owner of the periodical.
+The afternoon of August 19, Patiño told Father Mariano of what he knew about the secret society.
+The friar immediately hurried to the printing shop, Diario de Manila and searched the premises for hidden proofs of the existence of the Katipunan with the accompaniment of the owner of the periodical.
 The lithographic stone used to print the Katipunan receipts was found and when it was shown to Patiño, he confirmed that it was true.
-At midnight, the locker of Policarpio Turla, whose signature appeared in the receipts, was forced open and the rules of the society and other pertinent documents were found.
-These proofs were turned over to the police and were now convinced to the existence of a vast underground society whose purpose is to overthrow Spanish sovereignty in the Philippines.
+At midnight, the locker of Policarpio Turla, whose signature appeared on the receipts, was forced open and the rules of the society and other pertinent documents were found.
+These proofs were turned over to the police and were now convinced to the existence of a vast underground society whose purpose was to overthrow Spanish sovereignty in the Philippines.